EM1000 BASIC/C-programmable Ethernet Module

 The EM1000 is Tibbo's most powerful and versatile BASIC-programmable embedded module.

-The module's hardware is a potent combination that includes 100Base/T Ethernet, four serial ports, onboard flash, EEPROM, RTC with onboard backup power, and abundant I/O lines (up to 54!) to interface with external LCD, keypad, buzzer, and card readers.
+The module's hardware is a potent combination that includes 100/10BaseT Ethernet port, four serial ports, onboard flash, EEPROM, RTC with onboard backup power, and abundant I/O lines (up to 54!) to interface with external LCD, keypad, buzzer, and card readers.
 Thus, the EM1000 is perfect for designing data collection and automation such as access control panels, time and attendance terminals, inventory control systems, factory floor automation terminals, and the like.

 The EM1000 is also excellent for prototyping your projects -- its pin pitch is standard 2.54mm (0.1).